All playing our part to reopen Greater Manchester.

 Wear a face covering

-You are also recommended to wear a face covering in public enclosed spaces.
+But ahead of this, you are recommended to wear a face covering in public enclosed spaces.

 You can find information on how to wear and make a face covering on the gov.uk website.